Read

 good for you to use during your pregnancy.

-- Enroll in a quit-smoking class or program.
+- Enrol in a quit-smoking class or program.

 The more support you have, the greater your chance for success in fighting the urge to